Impressions in Clay by

 August 28 through October 24, 2021

-Until we all gather again, please wear a mask, keep safe distances and wash your hands.
-We look forward to seeing all of you when we reopen once again in 2021.
+Until we all gather again, please get vaccinated, wear a mask, keep safe distances and wash your hands.
+We look forward to seeing all of you when we reopen once again hopefully in 2021.

 For further information please visit the Maryland Renaissance Festival website:

-Before smashing things in clay I was recording images as a medical photographer at Georgetown University.
-Many of the facial features captured in clay represent how patients saw themselves prior to plastic and reconstructive surgery.
+Before smashing things in clay I was recording images as a medical photographer at Georgetown University Medical Center.
+Some of the facial features captured in clay represent how patients saw themselves prior to plastic and reconstructive surgery.
 Later I worked for a government contractor as a computer programmer as well as starting and managing their art department.
 The recording and documenting detailed information in various forms has been apart of my work for many decades.

-Giclee prints and magnets are images of original impressions in clay.
-Two of the original botanical impressions in clay and digital lithographs are archived permanently at the Santa Barbara Museum of Natural History.
+Giclee prints are images of original impressions in clay.
+Two of the original botanical impressions in clay and giclees are archived permanently at the Santa Barbara Museum of Natural History.